RobIsaTeam/courses/threejs-practise-notes.md

 - maybe draw 2 diagrams to help with camera position + lookat

 ## lesson 5
-- add hint - make sure the camera position is set to something other than 0,0,0
+- DONE: add hint - make sure the camera position is set to something other than 0,0,0

 ## lesson 6
 - give the challenge a name... add links?...